AdventHealth Daytona Beach: 2020-present

+Crimes

 Mercy killing

 On January 21, 2023, Ellen Gilland of New Smyrna Beach, Florida, fatally shot her terminally ill husband Jerry Gilland in the head.
 After a four-hour standoff with SWAT and hostage negotiation teams from the Daytona Beach Police Department, they took her into custody.
 During the standoff, AdventHealth Daytona Beach employees evacuated patients on the eleventh floor close to the shooting.
 Ellen Gilland was later charged with first-degree murder and three counts of aggravated assault.

 In late February, a grand jury found her guilty on lesser charges of assisting self-murder/manslaughter.
 They agreed with the two counts of aggravated assault with a firearm and aggravated assault of a police officer.

 In early March, Ellen Gilland was released from the Volusia County Jail on a $150,000 bond.

 On December 31, 2024, she pleaded no contest for killing her husband.
-If Gilland had not pleaded no contest she could have received thirty years in prison.
-By pleading no contest it cancelled a trial set for January 6, 2025.
+If Gilland had not pleaded no contest she could have received thirty years in prison, by pleading no contest it cancelled a trial set for January 6, 2025.

-On February 28, Circuit Judge Kathryn Weston sentenced Ellen Gilland to 366 days in state prison and twelve years of probation.
+On February 28, Volusia County judge Kathryn Weston sentenced Ellen Gilland to 366 days in state prison and twelve years of probation.
 The judge told her that she would have to serve eight hours of community service every month and write letters of apology to police officers and the hospital staff who she scared.

+Shooting of police officer

+On September 21, 2026, Michael Hightower was taken to AdventHealth Daytona Beach after he had purposely crashed his car into an elderly couples motor vehicle at Daytona State College.
+While going through an MRI the suspect grabbed the gun of K-9 officer Austin Long of the Ormond Beach Police Department and shot him in the leg.
+Hightower was charged with attempted first-degree murder of a police officer, two counts of battery and assault of a police officer, resisting an officer with violence; and two counts of attempted felony murder of the elderly couple.
+On September 22, Volusia County judge Hunter Morrill denied his bond, Hightower faces life in prison.